apache/druid/docs/design/segments.md

 values in 'column data' will have *n* non-zero valued entries in bitmaps.

-## SQL Compatible Null Handling
+## SQL compatible null handling
 By default, Druid string dimension columns use the values `''` and `null` interchangeably and numeric and metric columns can not represent `null` at all, instead coercing nulls to `0`.
 However, Druid also provides a SQL compatible null handling mode, which must be enabled at the system level, through `druid.generic.useDefaultValueForNull`.
 This setting, when set to `false`, will allow Druid to _at ingestion time_ create segments whose string columns can distinguish `''` from `null`, and numeric columns which can represent `null` valued rows instead of `0`.

 String dimension columns contain no additional column structures in this mode, instead just reserving an additional dictionary entry for the `null` value.
 Numeric columns however will be stored in the segment with an additional bitmap whose set bits indicate `null` valued rows.
 In addition to slightly increased segment sizes, SQL compatible null handling can incur a performance cost at query time as well, due to the need to check the null bitmap.
 This performance cost only occurs for columns that actually contain nulls.

-## Naming Convention
+## Naming convention

 Identifiers for segments are typically constructed using the segment datasource, interval start time (in ISO 8601 format), interval end time (in ISO 8601 format), and a version.
 If data is additionally sharded beyond a time range, the segment identifier will also contain a partition number.

 An example segment identifier may be: datasource_intervalStart_intervalEnd_version_partitionNum

-## Segment Components
+## Segment components

 Behind the scenes, a segment is comprised of several files, listed below.

 * `version.bin`

     4 bytes representing the current segment version as an integer.
-E.g., for v9 segments, the version is 0x0, 0x0, 0x0, 0x9
+For example, for v9 segments, the version is 0x0, 0x0, 0x0, 0x9.

 * `meta.smoosh`

-    A file with metadata (filenames and offsets) about the contents of the other `smoosh` files
+    A file with metadata (filenames and offsets) about the contents of the other `smoosh` files.

 * `XXXXX.smoosh`

-    There are some number of these files, which are concatenated binary data

     The `smoosh` files represent multiple files "smooshed" together in order to minimize the number of file descriptors that must be open to house the data.
-They are files of up to 2GB in size (to match the limit of a memory mapped ByteBuffer in Java).
+They are files of up to 2 GB in size (to match the limit of a memory mapped ByteBuffer in Java).
 The `smoosh` files house individual files for each of the columns in the data as well as an `index.drd` file with extra metadata about the segment.

-    There is also a special column called `__time` that refers to the time column of the segment.
-This will hopefully become less and less special as the code evolves, but for now it’s as special as my Mommy always told me I am.

 In the codebase, segments have an internal format version.
 The current segment format version is `v9`.